SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis.markdown

 <a name="living" href="#contents" style="font-size:1.2em;">2.2.3 Living Faith v.
 Dead Faith</a>

 James rejects salvation by dead faith (James 2:14-26).
-Put another way, James rejects salvation by superficial faith, because faith is the instrument on which we lay hold of grace.
+Put another way, James rejects salvation by superficial faith, because faith is the instrument by which we lay hold of grace.
 Paul tells us to test for genuine faith, or a living faith, because Christ lives in you (2 Cor.
 13:5).

 <!-- There are two verses in the Bible that talk about the difference between a dead faith and a living faith.
 The first such instance is in James 2:14-26 where James implies that a *dead faith* is not the kind of faith that saves.  -->